Raising the Flag on the Three-Country Cairn: Aftermath

-The picture became widely circulated in Finland and was an example of an iconic war photograph in Finnish World War II history.
-It was compared to similar pictures, such as the American Raising the Flag on Iwo Jima and the Soviet Raising a Flag over the Reichstag, although it was not considered to have become as symbolic as they were.
-In fact, the Finnish popular memory of the conflict relied equally on illustrations, such as the cover of The Unknown Soldier, a 1954 war novel about the Continuation War.
+The picture became widely circulated in Finland and became an exemplar of war photography in Finnish World War II history.
+It has been compared to similar pictures, such as the American Raising the Flag on Iwo Jima and the Soviet Raising a Flag over the Reichstag.
+The Finnish popular memory of the conflict relied equally on illustrations, such as the cover of The Unknown Soldier, a 1954 war novel about the Continuation War.